microsoft/vscode-remote-release/.github/ISSUE_TEMPLATE/remote_ssh_bug_form.md

   - type: textarea
     attributes:
       label: Remote-SSH Logs
-      description:  You can find them through going to `output` channel in your remote VS Code window then selecting the `remote-ssh` from the dropdown on the right.
-Please make sure to provide the ENTIRE logs as all output is helpful to our debugging.
+      description:  You can find them through going to `output` channel found under the `view` menu in your remote VS Code window then selecting the `remote-ssh` from the dropdown on the right.
+Please make sure to provide the entire log as all output is helpful to our debugging.
       value: |
         <details>
-        <summary>User Settings</summary>
+        <summary>Remote-SSH Log</summary>
         <p>

         ```